atlarge-research/continuum/README.md

 python3 replicate_model.py
 ```

-The `replicate_model.py` script uses the same restart logic as `replicate_paper.py`, see the explanation above.
+The `replicate_model.py` script uses the same restart logic as `replicate_paper.py`; see the explanation above.

 ## Further Customization
-To further customize deployments with the Continuum framework, you can create your own configuration files.
+You can create configuration files to further customize deployments with the Continuum framework.
-The configuration template `configuration/template.cfg` lists all configuration options the framework offers, and can function as a good starting point.
+The configuration template `configuration/template.cfg` lists all the framework's configuration options and can function as a good starting point.
-Alternatively, you can have a look at and execute all configurations used to test the functionality of the framework, see the code below.
+Alternatively, you can look at and execute all configurations used to test the framework's functionality, see the code below.
-Note that Continuum offers much more functionality than displayed in the CCGRID paper, like bare-metal and serverless deployments.
+Continuum offers much more functionality than displayed in the CCGRID paper, like bare-metal and serverless deployments.
-Some of these deployments require more extensive setups; this is out of the scope of this artifact evaluation.
+Some of these deployments require more extensive setups; this is out of the scope of this artifact evaluation but is described in the main branch of this repository.
 For more information on how to set up these advanced features, see the main branch of the Continuum framework.

 ```bash
 cd continuum
 for i in configuration/tests/terraform/*.cfg; do